Louis C.K.: 2011–2016: Louie, Horace and Pete and film roles

-2016: Horace and Pete and continued success

-In January 2016 C.K. and actor/comedian Albert Brooks were rumoured to create, write, executive produce, and provide the voices for the two main characters in an animated series pilot for FX.
-The following January, the series was announced to instead be premiering on TBS in 2018 and titled The Cops, following two Los Angeles patrolmen.
 On January 30, 2016, he released the first episode of the tragicomic drama series Horace and Pete to his website, without any prior announcements.
 C.K. directed, wrote, and starred in the series as bar owner Horace, alongside Steve Buscemi, who portrays co-owner Pete.
 Horace and Pete pioneered the genre of 'sadcom'.
 James Poniewozik of The New York Times said the series "may best be described as a Cheers spec script by Eugene O'Neill: a snapshot of a family—and a country—suffering a hangover decades in the making."
 The self-financed series received a significantly positive reaction from critics, who largely focused on the performances of the veteran cast that includes C.K., Buscemi, Edie Falco, Steven Wright, Alan Alda, and Jessica Lange and C.K.'s writing.
 C.K. has expressed his interest in a second season.

 C.K. next voiced the lead, Max, a Jack Russell Terrier, in the animated comedy film The Secret Life of Pets.
 The film was co-directed by Chris Renaud of the Despicable Me series, and was released on July 8, 2016.
 It grossed over $875 million worldwide.
 C.K. developed the series Better Things with its star Pamela Adlon, who had appeared on Louie.
 C.K. co-wrote, co-produced, and directed the pilot.
 The show is about a single working actress mother and her struggles to raise three daughters.
 It premiered in September 2016 on FX.
-His stand-up special 2017 was filmed in Washington, D.C. and released on April 4, 2017, through the streaming service Netflix.
+His stand-up special 2017 was filmed in Washington, D.C., and released on April 4, 2017, through the streaming service Netflix.
 Barry Crimmins's stand-up special, Whatever Threatens You, directed and produced by C.K., was released through his website in 2016.
 On April 8, 2017, he hosted Saturday Night Live for a fourth time, where he received strong reviews for his opening monologue in which he tackled white privilege, and bits about a racist chicken, and talking animals.
 A critic from The A.V.
 Club wrote " no one's better at taking a joke to the edge and tiptoeing nimbly along it".
 C.K. also honored fellow comedian Don Rickles who died that week, saying during the goodnights portion stating, "I just want to say, Don Rickles was the funniest man in the world and he was also a lovely, beautiful guy.
 I'll miss him for the rest of my life".